Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 What happens if an expert is assigned more tokens than its capacity buffer allows depends on implementation:

-This highlights the trade-off: a higher capacity factor reduces overflow risk but reserves more buffer space and may waste compute on empty slots.
+This shows the trade-off: a higher capacity factor reduces overflow risk but reserves more buffer space and may waste compute on empty slots.
 A lower factor is more compact but makes whichever overflow policy you selected more important.

 1from math import ceil